luka-loehr/AdminHub/SETUP_README.md

 - Guest accounts have zero-persistence - all changes are lost on logout
 - Tools are installed system-wide but only accessible to Guest via `/opt/admin-tools/bin/`
 - The system requires admin privileges to install but runs as Guest user
+- After installation, tools are immediately available in new terminals

 ## Future Development
 - GUI version using Swift/SwiftUI